-Chemical peels are a form of exfoliation that have a number of benefits, primarily to improve the appearance of dull, aging skin and lessening fine lines and wrinkles.
-Chemical peels work because they are highly acidic, dissolving and eradicating dead skin cells.
-This allows newer and healthier skin to rise to the surface.
+Chemical peels are a form of exfoliation, and have a number of benefits, primarily to improve the appearance of dull, aging skin and lessening fine lines and wrinkles.
+Chemical peels work because they are highly acidic, dissolving and eradicating dead cells on the skin's surface, and revealing younger cells below.
+Peels used to be more aggressive and rarely done at resort spas, but the emergence of lighter peels has made them more available.

 Lighter peels exfoliate on the outermost layer of skin, called the epidermis.
 Moderate and deep peels go down into the skin's living tissue, called the dermis, and involve more risk, more discomfort, and more healing time.